 Operations in North Alabama, 1864

-Athens – January 26, 1864 – Also called the Battle of Sulphur Creek Trestle, this battle took place in Limestone County on January 26, 1964.
-This battle occurred when the Confederate cavalry, led by Lieutenant Colonel Moses W. Hannon led about 600 men in attacking the town of Athens, Alabama which was being held by Union troops.
+Athens – January 26, 1864 – Also called the Battle of Sulphur Creek Trestle, this battle took place in Limestone County on January 26, 1864.
+This battle occurred when the Confederate cavalry, led by Lieutenant Colonel Moses W. Hannon, led about 600 men in attacking Athens, Alabama, which was being held by Union troops.
 At about 4:00 am on the morning of January 26, 1864, the Rebels attacked Union Captain Emil Adams and his force of about 100 soldiers.
-Even though the Union defenders had no fortifications and were outnumbered six to one, they were able to repulse the Confederate attack and force them into a retreat after a two-hour battle.
+Even though the Union defenders had no fortifications and were outnumbered six to one, they could repulse the Confederate attack and force them into a retreat after a two-hour battle.
 The Union victory resulted in an estimated 50 casualties – 20 Union and 30 Confederate.

 Franklin-Nashville Campaign, 1864 – The Franklin-Nashville Campaign, also known as Hood’s Tennessee Campaign, was a series of battles in the Western Theater, conducted from September 18 to December 27, 1864, in Alabama, Tennessee, and northwestern Georgia.
 The Confederate Army of Tennessee under Lieutenant General John Bell Hood drove north from Atlanta, threatening Major General William T. Sherman’s lines of communications and central Tennessee.
 After a brief attempt to pursue Hood, Sherman returned to Atlanta and began his March to the Sea, leaving Union forces under Major General George H. Thomas to deal with Hood’s threat.
 The first two battles of the campaign were fought in Allatoona, Georgia and Decatur, Alabama.
 Six more battles would be fought in Tennessee before the campaign ended.